The Eastern Sierra Wall Workshop

 The Eastern Sierra Wall, including Mono Lake, Bodie, Bristlecone Pines and Alabama Hills

-Between these two sites is an exceptional variety of photographic opportunities.
-The ghost town of Bodie is located near Bridgeport; world famous Mono Lake (the oldest lake in North America), with its bizarre tufa formations is even closer.
-Conway Summit, with its stunning mountain views and extensive aspen groves is also close by, and should be at the height of its brilliant autumn colors coincident with our workshop.
+The ghost town of Bodie is located near Bridgeport, along with world famous Mono Lake (the oldest lake in North America), with its bizarre tufa formations, which is even closer.
+Conway Summit, with its extensive aspen groves, undulating meadows and extensive mountain views should be at the height of its brilliant autumn colors coincident with our workshop.
 Lundy Canyon and perhaps even the eastern entrance to Yosemite National Park via Tioga Pass (depending on road conditions) are possible field session locations

-Further to the south, and in the next mountain range to the east, the Bristlecone Pines (the oldest living things on earth, the Bristlecone Pines, at 10,000 ft altitude in the White Mountains above Bishop, offer exceptional photographic opportunities in both color and black and white.
+Further to the south, and in the next mountain range to the east, the Bristlecone Pines (the oldest living things on earth), offer exceptional photographic opportunities in both color and black and white.
 At Lone Pine, the eye-popping fields of immense boulders known as the Alabama Hills form a surreal foreground to towering Mt.
-Whitney, the highest summit in the US outside of Alaska.
-Short hikes in the Sierra—to the spectacular ring of mountains called the Chickenfoot Lakes Basin at 10,000’ altitude, and other trailhead possibilities—take us to high mountain vistas matched by few places on earth.
+Whitney and its attendant array of sheer granite summits.
+Short hikes in the Sierra—to the spectacular lake-studded cirque known as the Chickenfoot Lakes Basin at 10,000’ altitude, and other trailhead possibilities—take us to high mountain vistas matched by few places on earth.
 And if you're into portraits, there are always the other students and the instructors to willingly serve as subject matter, either posed or impromptu doing workshop activities, indoors or outdoors.